mjmanley/PredictiveModeling/pm_service_api_spark_batch.md

 ```
 {: codeblock}

-The prediction result is saved to a .csv file in IBM Object
+The prediction result is saved to a .csv file in the IBM Object
 Storage.
-Following is a sample row.
+Refer to the following sample row for an example of the output.

 Input file preview: